Black-box Adversarial Attacks with Limited Queries and Information: Approach

 We estimate this proxy score with a Monte Carlo approximation:

 A visual representation of this process is given in Figure~\ref{fig:labelonlyillustration}.

-We proceed to treat $\widehat{S}(x)$ as the output probabilities in the simple black-box case and use the partial-information technique we introduce in Section~\ref{sec:partial-info-attack} to find an adversarial example using an estimate of the gradient $\nabla_x\widehat{S}(x)$.
+We proceed to treat $\widehat{S}(x)$ as a proxy for the output probabilities $P(y_{adv} | x)$ and use the partial-information technique we introduce in Section~\ref{sec:partial-info-attack} to find an adversarial example using an estimate of the gradient $\nabla_x\widehat{S}(x)$.